Falafel is a dish that originated in Egypt but is widely eaten in the Western parts of Asia. They are made by frying or baking.

 It is featured as street food or as part of the vegetarian diet around the world.
 It is also called Felafel.

 The beans are soaked, ground, and mixed into a dough with uncooked chickpeas and other ingredients like garlic, coriander, parsley, and cumin.

 The chickpeas are soaked for some hours and then crushed.
 Falafel balls containing chickpeas are a modification of the original recipe, which originated out of Israel.

 The dough is then molded into the desired shape and deep-fried or oven-baked.

-They may be wrapped in taboon which is a type of flatbread or in a kind of pocket called pita.
-The balls can also be wrapped in bread and eating as a falafel sandwich which is also a wonderful treat.
+They may be wrapped in a taboon which is a type of flatbread or in a kind of pocket called pita.
+The balls can also be wrapped in bread and eaten as a falafel sandwich which is also a wonderful treat.

 As stated earlier falafel balls taste amazing when prepared fresh.
 Although, there are techniques to preserve them after they have been prepared, reheating them requires patience and caution to not alter their taste.

 You can make an excess of the falafel dough, mold all of them, fry as many as you need, and store the rest properly in the refrigerator.

 People have different tastes and the only common ground we can reach is that most people perceive fresh food as tasting better than preserved and reheated.